Vkhvedelidze/Car-Servicinator-3000/README.md

 #### 3. **"Invalid login credentials"**
-**Solution**: Register a new account first before attempting to log in
+**Solution**: Register a new account first before attempting to log in or use these credentials: vako@example.com for client and password "testpass123_". dsokolov@gmail.com and password "Password1". admin@example.com for admin and password "testpass123_".

 #### 4. **Connection timeout**
 **Solution**: Check your internet connection and Supabase project status